ivanlucky22/windfarm/README.md

 Check out API documentation using following link http://localhost:8080/swagger-ui.html#/ You can easily test API with swagger by clicking "Try it out" button on the above swagger page.

+# Data model
+The timestamp column was divided onto 2 columns: dateId and timeId to provide flexibility in grouping by day.
+Date id is the dateId in format "yyyyMMdd".
+ Time id is just amount of seconds passed from midnight to the certain timeId if it were 01.01.1970.

 # Implementation
 The task was to create REST API that will grep (and modify) data from the database aggregated per day.
 The most efficient way to aggregate the data - use native SQL grouping.
 So for all of the services a grouped data by day within single wind farm were enough.